GJT-34/dc-metro/USAGE.md

 ![s3](img/s3.jpg)

-## Controlling Power to the Board
+## Controlling Power to the Info Board

-I've seen some train board forks that provide configuration options to stop the board from trying to get API data at certain times, particularly while the Metrorail system is closed.
+I've seen some variations of the [original train board](https://github.com/metro-sign/dc-metro) that provide configuration options to stop the board from calling for API data at certain times, particularly while the Metrorail system is closed.
 There are no such options in this version.
-Instead, I suggest getting a smart plug.
+Instead, if that's an issue for you I suggest you get a smart plug.
 Smart plugs are inexpensive and offer a lot of configurable options, and it only takes a few seconds for the board to boot from a cold start.

 ## Additional Help